 If you do not pay the tax on or before the original due date (without regard to any extension of time for filing), you must pay interest on the amount of the underpayment from the original due date of the return to the date the tax is paid.
-Exclude from the interest computation any amount shown as the first installment of estimated tax for next period.
+Exclude from the interest computation any amount timely paid.